BusinessCentralApps/GenerateBcNuGet/README.md

 Go to [https://www.nuget.org/account/apikeys](https://www.nuget.org/account/apikeys) and create an API Key with permissions to push new packages and package versions.

 > [!NOTE]
 > nuget.org is public.
-People doesn't need an invitation or an authentication token in order to read packages from nuget.org.
+> People doesn't need an invitation or an authentication token in order to read packages from nuget.org.

 #### Using GitHub

 In order to use GitHub you need a GitHub account, which you probably have since you are reading this.
 If not, sign up by visiting [https://github.com/signup](https://github.com/signup).

-On GitHub, the NuGet Server is scoped to the organization.
-In order to create a new NuGet Server, you need to create a new organization.
+On GitHub, the NuGet Server is scoped to the organization and access to packages is controlled by access to the owning repository.
+Since you cannot have both types of NuGet packages on the same server, you should create a new organization for NuGet Packages and create an empty repository for each set of packages you want to provide to other people.
 Go to [https://github.com/account/organizations/new?plan=free](https://github.com/account/organizations/new?plan=free) to create a free GitHub organization.
 I used FreddyKristiansen-RuntimePackages for the server which contains my runtime packages.

 The NuGet server url for my GitHub organization is `https://nuget.pkg.github.com/FreddyKristiansen-RuntimePackages/index.json` - replace the organization name to access yours.
+GitHub doesn't support public NuGet packages, access is permitted to authenticated users only, who has access to the repository owning the package.
+I have created a repository called [https://github.com/FreddyKristiansen-RuntimePackages/BingMapsPTE](https://github.com/FreddyKristiansen-RuntimePackages/BingMapsPTE) and used this URL as the NuGet server url when running the Generate NuGet Packages tool.

 In order to push new packages and package versions, you need to create a Personal Access Token (classic) with write:packages permissions.